Directions

 Within Gabriel’s service record papers there is a notation that states “Free on or before April 19, 1861”.
 This date and comment may indicate when Gabriel left Harmon Hollyman in Missouri and slavery.

 After the war Gabriel Nelson returned to Marion County, Missouri where he married a former slave by the name of America.
 America had been born into slavery and was the property of {Captain J. H. Suter ?}.
 She was born in Tennessee however her death certificate states Alabama on August 14, 1831.
 They were five children born to the marriage.
-Jane H., Emma, Samuel, George H., Lafayette.
+Jane H., Emma, Samuel, George H. and Lafayette.